Bound states in soft quantum layers: The proofs

-Now we turn to the existence of bound states. \begin{Theorem} Let~$\Sigma$ be a surface of revolution given by~\eqref{surface} and satisfying~\eqref{Ass.K} with $\mathcal{K} > 0$ and~\eqref{Ass.planar}.
+Now we turn to the existence of bound states.
+We heavily rely on results in Section~\ref{Sec.symmetry} for rotationally symmetric layers.
+In particular, recall that, under the hypotheses of the following theorem: the surface Jacobian~$r(s)$ is bounded from above by a multiple of~$s$ (Lemma~\ref{Lem1}) and diverges as $s \to \infty$ (Lemma~\ref{Lem.less}); the parallel curvature~$k_2$ behaves like $r^{-1}$ (Lemma~\ref{Lem2}); the cut-radius maps satisfy $c_-(s) = \infty$ and $c_+(s) = k_2(s)^{-1}$ for all sufficiently large~$s$ (Lemma~\ref{Lem3}); and thus \eqref{Ass.planar.cut} follows as a consequence of~\eqref{Ass.planar}. \begin{Theorem} Let~$\Sigma$ be a surface of revolution given by~\eqref{surface} and satisfying~\eqref{Ass.K} with $\mathcal{K} > 0$ and~\eqref{Ass.planar}.
 Let~$V$ satisfy~\eqref{Ass.vary} with some positive~$a$ and~\eqref{Ass.attractive}.
 Assume in addition~\eqref{Ass.cut} and~\eqref{Ass.decay}.
 Then~$H$ possesses an infinite number (counting multiplicities) of discrete eigenvalues below~$E_1$. \end{Theorem} \begin{proof} In view of Theorem~\ref{Thm.ess.general}, to establish the existence of a discrete eigenvalue of~$H$, it is enough to show that $\inf\sigma(H) < E_1$.
-By the minimax principle, it is thus enough to find a trial function $\psi \in \dom Q := \dom \hat{h}$ such that $Q[\psi] := \hat{h}[\psi] - E_1 \, \|\psi\|^2$, where~$\|\cdot\|$ denotes the norm in $\sii(U,\der v)$.
-For every real~$\eps$, we introduce
+By the minimax principle, it is thus enough to find a trial function $\psi \in \dom Q := \dom \hat{h}$ such that $Q[\psi] := \hat{h}[\psi] - E_1 \, \|\psi\|^2 < 0$, where~$\|\cdot\|$ denotes the norm in $\sii(U,\der v)$.
+Recall that, in the rotationally symmetric case, we have